Master of Public Administration

 Transform your passion for public service into a rewarding career in national, state, and local government, nonprofit, or health care organizations, with a Master’s degree in public administration!

 The Master of Public Administration (MPA) program combines a commitment to academic excellence with a concern for the applied aspects of public administration.
 It integrates theory, research, and practice in public administration in a manner that develops and enhances leadership skills, administrative capabilities, and management practices.

-UW Oshkosh students gain advanced knowledge and top-notch training in managing governmental agencies, non-profit organizations, healthcare organizations, and other public service organizations.
-The program content will strengthen analytic skills, ethics, accountability, responsiveness, and public service leadership capacity.
+UW Oshkosh MPA students gain advanced knowledge and top-notch training in managing governmental agencies, non-profit organizations, healthcare organizations, and other public service organizations.
+The program content strengthens analytic skills, ethics, accountability, responsiveness, and public service leadership capacity.

 - Students will demonstrate broad-based knowledge of theory, research, and practice in public administration, management, leadership, and policy directly applicable at professional levels in public, non-profit, and health care organizations.